Jamie Balfour

 Building a webpage with flexible sidebar(s)

-Building a sidebar on a website can be a very difficult task, especially if the sidebar is designed to stretch the whole height of the container.
+Building a sidebar on a website can be challenging, especially if the sidebar is designed to stretch the whole container height.

-There are many ways to construct a sidebar and this article aims to cover just a few of those that work well.
+There are many ways to construct a sidebar, and this article aims to cover just a few that work well.

 A look at the issue

 Currently, a lot of sidebars use the CSS float property.
 This works well based on two things.
-The first of those is that the sidebar does not need to sit along side another block element.
-If it does, the situation complicates when the sidebar has more content than the main content.
+The first is that the sidebar does not need to sit alongside another block element.
+If it does, the situation is complicated when the sidebar has more content than the main content.

 Below is a sample of a floated sidebar: